TylerYep/landmark/README.md

 ### Step 3: Download Images
 Run ``` python download-images.py ```.

 Hopefully this doesn't take forever.
-If you simply want all of the images, use the .sh file or download from a link.
+If you simply want all of the images, use the .sh file or download from a link on the Kaggle page.